jeanslack/Videomass/Pages/Toolbar/Duration.md

 When set with time values above zero and then confirmed with the Ok button, the Duration button in the secondary toolbar is turned with a green gradient.
 ![Image](../../images/btn_durationOn.png)
-When all time values are reset with the Clear key and then confirmed with the Ok button, the key color will return to default.
+When all time values are reset with the Clear button and then confirmed with the Ok button, the Duration button will revert to default color.
 ![Image](../../images/btn_durationOff.png)

 ----------------